muthuArivoli/CellSimulation/README.md

 ### Notes/Assumptions

 Assumptions or Simplifications:
 Simulation Speed Slider changes the speed of all simulations.
-All simulations run in one window
+All simulations run in one window.
+The pause and step buttons only effect the corresponding simulation.

 Interesting data files: